 Iba mirando el móvil y me di una leche contra la farola de la calle.

 ‘Cagarse en la leche’: don’t try at home

 Expressions with leche in Spanish can be very scatological.
 The verb cagar means a very natural necessity (‘to shit or crap’).
 However, if you defecate in the milk, nothing good ever happens.
 Actually, this idiom is very far from its literal meaning.
 We use it to express anger or dissapointment.

 ¡Me cago en la leche! ¡Siempre me equivoco con el subjuntivo!

-Finally, if you liked these expressions with leche in Spanish and you want to put them in practice, reserve a lesson with us; but, if you prefer to try a free trial lesson first, don’t worry we’ll be pleased to help you.
+Finally, if you liked these expressions with leche in Spanish and you want to put them in practice, reserve a lesson with us; but, if you prefer to try a trial lesson first, don’t worry we’ll be pleased to help you.